 Basic net loss per share is determined using the weighted average number of shares of common stock outstanding during each period.
 Dilutive net loss per share includes the effect, if any, from the potential exercise or conversion of securities, such as convertible preferred stock, stock options, and stock warrants, which would result in the issuance of incremental shares of common stock.
 The computation of diluted net loss per share does not include the conversion of securities that would have an anti-dilutive effect.
-Potential common shares issuable upon conversion of preferred stock, exercise of stock options, and exercise of warrants that are excluded from the computation of diluted weighted average shares outstanding listed in the table below because they are anti-dilutive.
+Potential shares of common stock issuable upon conversion of preferred stock, exercise of stock options, and exercise of warrants that are excluded from the computation of diluted average shares outstanding listed in the table below because they are anti-dilutive.
 The basic and diluted computation of net loss per share for the Company are the same because the effects of the Company's convertible securities would be anti-dilutive.
 All common and preferred stock participate equally in dividends and the distribution of earnings if and when declared by the Board of Directors, on the Company's common stock for the three and six months ended June 30, 2022.
-For purposes of computing earnings per share, all series of preferred stock are considered participating securities.
-Therefore, the Company must calculate basic and diluted earnings per share using the two-class method.
-Under the two-class method, net income for the period is allocated between common stockholders and participating securities according to dividends declared and participation rights in undistributed earnings.
-As the preferred shareholders have no obligation to fund losses no portion of net loss was allocated to the participating securities for the three months or six months ended June 30, 2022.
+For purposes of computing ser share, all series of preferred stock are considered participating securities.
+Therefore, the Company must calculate basic and diluted earnings per share using the two-class method, net income for the period is allocated between common stockholders and participating securities according to dividends declared and participation rights in undistributed earnings.
+As the preferred stockholders have no obligation to fund losses no portion of net loss was allocated to the participating securities for the three months or six months ended June 30, 2022.
 There were no preferred shares outstanding at June 30, 2023.

-At June 30, 2023 and 2022, the following common shares underlying preferred stock, options, and warrants were excluded from the computation of diluted weighted average shares outstanding.
+At June 30, 2023 and 2022, the following shares of common stock underlying preferred stock, options, and warrants were excluded from the computation of diluted weighted average shares outstanding.
 In accordance with the Reverse Stock Split on April 27, 2023 (see Note A), the number of shares of common stock underlying the preferred stock, options and warrants are now half, and the below information gives effect to this Reverse Stock Split:

 June 30, June 30,

 2023 2022

-Preferred stock Series A outstanding 2,499,999
+Preferred stock Series A outstanding - 2,499,999

 Preferred stock Series B outstanding - 724,552

 Preferred stock Series C outstanding - 900,300

 Options outstanding 1,044,250 911,250

 Warrants outstanding 660,750 323,250

 1,705,000 5,359,351

-Preferred stock Series B outstanding Preferred stock Series C outstanding Options outstanding 1,044,250 660,750 724,55.
-900,30 911,25 323,25

 As of June 30, 2022 the shares that would be issued from the convertible notes outstanding are also excluded from diluted weighted average shares outstanding, since the conversion rate is dependent upon qualified liquidity events.
-All convertible notes were converted into common shares prior to June 30, 2023.
+All convertible notes were converted into shares of common stock prior to June 30, 2023.